codio-content/Coding_with_Python-2D_Lists/.guides/content/Experiments-10f2.md

-Feel free to write any experimental code in this window.
+This window is provided for you to try out any code you develop.
+Use it to experiment and practise.

+There is some starter code provided for you.
+This code will be explained on the following pages.

 {Run the code}(python3 experiment.py)

-There's a little starter code for you.
-We'll explain it all on the following pages.